 The program stresses both research and teaching skills.
 The Department of World Languages offers teaching assistantships with funding for two years, contingent upon satisfactory teaching evaluations and progress toward the degree.
 Teaching assistants generally teach beginning or intermediate German under the close supervision of dedicated faculty.
 A course in pedagogical methodology, an orientation before each fall semester, and frequent monitoring provide for superior professional preparation.
 Assistants receive remission of tuition and fees in addition to their stipend and may apply for available summer teaching.

 Admission to the Master of Arts Program in German requires a Bachelor of Arts degree or the equivalent from an accredited institution with suitable preparation in both language and literature.
 Graduate assistantship applications should preferably be submitted by February 1 for the most favorable consideration, but they are accepted as long as vacancies exist.
 The Graduate School requires that international students score a minimum of 550 on the TOEFL for admission and 50 on the TSE to qualify for an assistantship.
 The German program requires either an oral interview or a tape of the candidate’s spoken German.

 - An online application, application fee, and transcripts from all universities attended* are due to the Graduate School.
-Click here for the online application and instructions can be found here: http://languages.uark.edu/8099.php
+The online application and instructions can be found here: http://languages.uark.edu/8099.php

 *Please include copies of any Scheine or university Zeugnisse you have acquired.